 In this guide, we’ll cover stopping power, maintenance, efficiency, safety, reliability, cost, parts availability, and much more.
 I’ll also outline the different types of disc and rim brakes and explain how they work.
 We’ll cover both mechanical and hydraulic disc brakes as well as V brakes, cantilever brakes, and more.

-What’s the Difference Between Disc and Rim Brakes?
+What’s the Difference Between Disc Brakes and Rim Brakes?

 The way the braking force is transmitted from the levers to the calipers can also differ.
-Disc brakes can use either steel cables or hydraulics.
 Rim brakes almost always use steel cables to transmit braking force.
 You pull the lever, which pulls the cable, which causes the brake to clamp down on the rim.

 Disc Brakes Pros